TalkAbility™ Guidebook for Parents

 ►Evidence-based strategies

 Like all of Hanen's programs and resources, TalkAbility is grounded in extensive cutting-edge research that shows what works best for helping children who have social communication challenges.
 Research shows, for example, that children who have conversations with their parents about what others think and feel learn to appreciate different points of view.
-That’s why TalkAbility teaches you strategies for extending conversations with your child so that he has as much opportunity as possible to learn.
+That’s why TalkAbility teaches you strategies for extending conversations with your child so that they have as much opportunity as possible to learn.

 To view a detailed research summary and reference list for TalkAbility, click on the link below: